 Busting myths in the Criminal Justice System

-From the Worboys case to survivors’ having their mobile phones taken by the police, the ways in which the Criminal Justice System treats survivors of sexual violence has been in the news a lot recently.
+Once again, the ways in which the Criminal Justice System treats survivors of sexual violence has been in the news a lot recently.
 One common thread that links all of these horrific experiences is the many myths about sexual violence that are alive and well in the criminal justice system.
 Although this system can often seem mysterious and far removed from everyday life, it is not a vacuum and we see the same myths play out that we do everywhere else: in support services, in schools, in overheard conversations at the pub – everywhere in our society.
 The criminal justice system is not above these myths but rather perpetuates them at every level and uses them as a basis for all of its decision-making.
 We wanted to explore some of these myths, how they play out and where they come from.

 MYTH: An acquittal at court means a survivor has lied.

 REALITY: A not guilty verdict does not mean ‘innocent’.
 An acquittal at court does not mean a survivor has lied.
 The burden of proof is incredibly high and the prosecution have to prove the case.
 Juries are told by judges that they have to be sure beyond all reasonable doubt that the survivor did not consent, that the perpetrator acted intentionally and that the perpetrator did not reasonably believe that the survivor consented.
 A case has to get through the police stage and the Crown Prosecution Service stage to even get to court.
 The evidence just does not support the idea that survivors lie to the police and make false allegations.

 MYTH: Lots of reports made to the police are false allegations.